-Raw application binaries are the most basic image format for the Apollo4.
-This is simply a compiled application in the standard ARM format, and it can be loaded directly to MRAM using any SWD programming tool (including the JLINK device on the Apollo4 evaluation kits).
+Raw application binaries are the most basic image format for the Apollo5.
+This is simply a compiled application in the standard Arm binary format, and can be loaded directly into MRAM using any SWD programming tool (including the JLINK device on the Apollo5 evaluation kits).
 All later firmware images will be derived from this basic image.